ansible/ansible-documentation/docs/docsite/rst/playbook_guide/complex_data_manipulation.rst

  - The dict function then takes this 'list of pairs' to create the dictionary.

-An example on how to use facts to find a host's data that meets condition X:
+An example of how to use facts to find a host's data that meets condition X:

 .. code-block:: YAML+Jinja